Smiling couple looks at laptop screen in their home

 So, when you review your credit reports, it’s completely normal to see scores that may be slightly different.
 It’s when the scores vary by a large amount that you may want to review them closer to see if one contains an error that is drastically affecting the score.

-A variation in your credit score can impact whether or not a lender decides to extend you credit.
+A variation in your credit score can impact whether a lender decides to extend you credit.
 This is why you should review your credit report from all three of the major agencies.

 Did you know?